elasticsearch

 Snippet from Wikipedia: Elasticsearch

-Elasticsearch is a search engine based on Apache Lucene, a free and open-source search engine.
-It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
-Official clients are available in Java, .NET (C#), PHP, Python, Ruby and many other languages.
+Elasticsearch is a source-available search engine developed by Elastic.
+It is based on Apache Lucene and provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
+Official clients are available in Java, C#, PHP, Python, Ruby, and other languages.
 According to the DB-Engines ranking, Elasticsearch is the most popular enterprise search engine.

 Fair Use Sources